Novgor0d/CDE2310_G11/Software/README.md

 # **Thermal Detection and Autonomous Exploration System**
 ## **Overview**
 This repository contains the software framework for a robotic system capable of detecting thermal sources while performing autonomous exploration of an unkown environment.
 The system is built on ROS2 and meant for deployement on Raspberry Pi.
-It maps the surroundings using SLAM, detects hat signature, and deploys a flare mechanism.
+It maps the surroundings using SLAM, detects heat signatures, and deploys a flare mechanism.

 ## **Key Features**
 - **Autonmous frontier-based exploration:** Uses a frontier exploration algorithm to autnomously navigate towards unexplored regions.